osjacky430/ros_pkg_template/README.md

 ### Compiler, Build tools

-  - any versoin of gcc or clang will do since you can change the `CMAKE_CXX_STANDARD` to match the compiler you have
+  - any version of gcc or clang will do since you can change the `CMAKE_CXX_STANDARD` to match the compiler you have

     - gcc